Frequently Asked Questions

 ● I forgot my account password, what should I do?

-If you do not have an email address associated with your library account, you can reset your password by calling or visiting the Check Out Desk at either of our locations.
+If you do not have an email address associated with your library account, you can reset your password by visiting or calling the Checkout Desk at either location:

 ● I'm going on vacation, what should I do about my holds?

 - Click on My Acoount

 - In My Account, click your list of holds

 - Select the holds you wish to freeze by checking the boxes in the Freeze column near the right margin